koito19960406/ZenSVI/README.md

 ## License

 `zensvi` was created by Koichi Ito.
-It is licensed under the terms of the CC BY-SA 4.0.
+It is licensed under the terms of the MIT License.

 Please cite the following paper if you use `zensvi` in a scientific publication:
 ***(place holder for the paper citation)***